 Putting in your contacts is a task that gets quicker and easier over time.
 However, that doesn't mean that any of the proper steps should be abandoned to make it go faster.
 Here are some crucial things to remember when it comes to caring for your contacts and your eyes.

-Washing your hands is the obvious first step to putting in contacts, but it shouldn't be rushed.
+Washing your hands is the obvious first step to putting in contact lenses, but it shouldn't be rushed.
 Take the time to use soap to get rid of bacteria and grime, and thoroughly rinse your hands afterward.
 Then, be sure to dry them.
 Leaving tap water on your hands can dilute the contact solution.
 When you've dried your hands, make sure they don't have a lot of lint left clinging to them.
 Dirty hands can do more than contaminate your contacts.
 They can cause eye infections and even blindness.

 Along with checking your hands and the contact themselves for any dirt or debris, it's also essential to check your contact case each day.
 If the eyewear storage is dirty, it won't do its job of keeping the lenses clean.
 If there is any debris, rinse out the case with your contact solution and allow it to air dry.
 Using tap water on it can introduce chemicals that aren't ideal for the contacts or the eyes.